 While that’s the Foundation’s current status, it isn’t the real story of the impact the Foundation has made on churches and ministries throughout the entire province.
 Foundation support encompasses world mission, ministerial pensions/health care, ministerial training, educational institutions, camps, retirement communities, social services, archives, provincial administration, plus discretionary grants and loans for important church needs.
-In 2019 over $500,000 was distributed to 38 entities in the Province, providing both semi-annual support to key ministries and also smaller but substantial discretionary grants to churches and ministries.
-In addition, the third focus of the Foundation is loans, nine of which are currently supporting churches’ capital needs.
+In 2022 over $500,000 was distributed to 38 entities in the Province, providing both semi-annual support to key ministries and also smaller but substantial discretionary grants to churches and ministries.
+In addition, the third focus of the Foundation is loans, six of which are currently supporting churches’ capital needs.

 Because of its financial ministry, the Larger Life Foundation’s beneficiaries have enhanced God’s work in many ways.
 Here are a few examples: